ConsumerLab Review: Are Their Ratings Trustworthy?

 ConsumerLab vs. Labdoor

-Labdoor is another supplement testing site, so consumers are often curious about which resource is a better option when investigating a supplement or food product.
+Labdoor is another supplement testing site, so consumers are often curious about which resource is a better option for assuring product safety.

-Many Labdoor products we reviewed contained no data published at all, just rankings.
+Many Labdoor products we reviewed contained no raw data at all, just rankings.

 2) ConsumerLab rankings are based on objective, useful metrics like price-per-dose of a supplement, while Labdoor rankings are subjective and we consider some of their methodologies to be seriously flawed, as we documented in the above-linked review.